What is Purchase Power®?

-- Consolidate other expenses to this account such as shipping charges (UPS, FedEx, etc.), Pitney Bowes supplies, permit mail postage, and more.
+- Consolidate expenses to this account such as shipping charges, Pitney Bowes supplies, permit mail postage, and more.

-- Customized reporting using Total Postage Management, our online interface featuring postage account balances, payments, and transaction information.
+- Get customized reporting using Total Postage Management, our online reporting tool that shows your postage account balances, payments, and transaction information.
 Learn more.

 - Receive one monthly statement with details of each transaction.
 Choose to pay the full balance, or minimum amount due.

-- Earn Purchase Power Rewards points for every dollar spent.
+- Earn Loyalty Rewards Points for every dollar spent.

 Making payments, avoiding late fees and charges